aldelaro5/Bug-Fables-Internal-Docs/docs/Enums and IDs/librarystuff/Discoveries entry.md

 ## Discovery entries table
 The following table shows all discovery entries with their English names for convenience.

+NOTE: The ID is the actual internal index of `librarystuff`, but it isn't necessarily the displayed ID in game.
+For that, consult the [discoveryorder](../../TextAsset%20Data/Discoveries%20data.md#discoveryorder-data) which gives the displayed order by internal index.

 |ID|English Name|
 |-:|------------|
 |0|Snakemouth Den|